 Confirmation

-In March 2022, Volkswagen confirmed that the rumored global VW Tayron is in the pipeline.
-In an announcement about approving the new VW Trinity factory in Wolfsburg-Warmenau, Germany, the company elaborated on the decision to manufacture the forthcoming electric sedan at a new factory instead of the main plant in Wolfsburg.
-One of the reasons was that this would ensure that the Trinity production does not disrupt ongoing series production or ramp-ups of core models “such as the Tiguan and Tayron or the Golf facelift scheduled for the coming years” at the Wolfsburg plant.
+In March 2022, Volkswagen confirmed that the global-spec VW Tayron is in the pipeline.
+In an announcement on the approval of the new VW Trinity factory in Wolfsburg-Warmenau, Germany (these plans are now under review), the company elaborated on the decision to manufacture the forthcoming electric sedan at a new factory instead of the main plant in Wolfsburg.
+This move was intended to avoid disruption to the ongoing production and ramp-up of core models “such as the Tiguan and Tayron or the Golf facelift scheduled for the coming years” at the Wolfsburg plant.

 Positioning

-Reports suggest that the VW Tayron will be the successor to the VW Tiguan Allspace, also called VW Tiguan XL and sold as the Tiguan in the U.S. market.
-Introduced in January 2017, the independent variation of the VW Tiguan has additional length and a longer wheelbase, and is available as a seven-seater optionally.
+According to media reports, the VW Tayron is slated to succeed the Tiguan Allspace, which is also called the Tiguan XL in select markets and sold simply as the Tiguan in America.
+Launched in January 2017, the Tiguan Allspace is a longer and roomier version of the Tiguan, featuring a lengthened wheelbase and the option of seven seats.
 With more than 1.7 million units sold between 2017 and November 2021, in the words of Volkswagen, it’s “an out-and-out success.”

 Specifications